top of page

 The Lottery by Shirley Jackson

 Before reading “The Lottery,” students always see a lottery as a prize.
-They never see the twist coming.
+They never see the twist coming in this short story.
 Skimming through the story after their first read, students will see foreshadowing throughout the entire story and wonder why they didn't catch on.

 Pages from a "Three Skeleton Key" story unit are laid out on a desk.
 There's a foreshadowing chart, vocabulary page, suspense chart, and story questions.
 Some answers are filled in with red pen.